Seirdy/seirdy.one/content/posts/website-best-practices.md

 This page's [canonical location](https://seirdy.one/2020/11/23/website-best-practices.html) is an example application of Technique C25 (and the related [Technique G148](https://www.w3.org/WAI/WCAG22/Techniques/general/G148)).
 It only uses non-default colors when a user agent requests a dark color scheme (using the `prefers-color-scheme` CSS media query; see the next subsection) and for lightening borders.
 Any image with a solid background may match the page background; to ensure that their dimensions are clear, I surrounded them with borders.
 I also set a custom color for the borders and ensure that the image backgrounds don't match the border colors.
 I included horizontal rules (`<hr>`) further down to break up next/prev post navigation as well as separate footers, since these elements lack heading-based delineation.
 When overriding color schemes or disabling CSS altogether, the page layout remains clear.

-The aforementioned techniques ensure a clear page layout independently of color scheme.
+The aforementioned techniques ensure a clear page layout while respecting user-specified color schemes.

 ### Dark themes